- PGCE Secondary Mathematics with Physical Education

-You will need to hold a 2:2 honours degree or above, or be in your final year of your degree programme.
-We also look for applicants to hold GCSE English Language and Maths at Grade C (or 4 under the new mark scheme) or above, as well as having passed the QTS tests in Literacy and Numeracy.
+You will need to hold a good honours degree or above, or be in your final year of your degree programme.
+We also look for applicants to hold GCSE English Language and Maths at Grade 4/C or above, as well as having passed the QTS tests in Literacy and Numeracy.
 The QTS tests can be taken after interview, but must be completed by a date stipulated in any offer.

 In addition, you’ll need A-level or equivalent in both Mathematics and Physical Education or Sports, as well as a degree in Mathematics, or a related discipline with at least 50% Mathematics content.

 If you have a Sports Science degree, or a degree with less Mathematical content, you can still apply for the course but are likely to be asked to complete an accredited Mathematics Enhancement Course.
 We offer a 28-week intensive Mathematics Enhancement Course here at Bath Spa which aims to develop a deep understanding of all school Mathematics with the potential to teach up to A-level standard.

 The love of and competency of both subjects is one of the most important aspects of being a good teacher.
 You’ll be enthusiastic about both subjects and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.